mello9494/Sudoko/README.md

 As this project is written in Python, I have chosen Pygame to enable user interaction.

 ## Object-Oriented Programming
-This project uses multiple principles of Object-Oriented Programming to help simplify the code, including abstrsaction, inheritance, and polymorphism.
+This project uses multiple principles of Object-Oriented Programming to help simplify the code, including abstraction, inheritance, and polymorphism.

 ## Backtracking
 The solve method of this project utilized a backtracking algorithm to recursively test for correct choices for each available spot.